|How compiled||Administrative data|

 Due to this variation, the findings relating to specific substances should be interpreted with care.
 In particular, figures on the number of deaths involving New Psychoactive Substances (NPSs) should be treated with caution because these types of drugs are constantly evolving and it may not always be possible to identify new substances during post-mortem investigations.

-Another potential source of error is the coding of substances mentioned on the death certificate, which is done automatically in SAS and then manually checked.
+Another potential source of error is the coding of substances mentioned on the death certificate.
 The automatic coding looks for key words or phrases within the coroner’s text, but it has limitations.
-For example, new, unusual or some misspelt substances will not be identified by the automatic coding, so care is taken during manual checking to ensure they are included.
+For example, new, unusual or some misspelt substances may not be identified by the automatic coding.
 In addition, automatic coding can sometimes “over-code” the data, because it cannot take account of the context.
 For example, if both “opiate” and “heroin” are mentioned in the text, usually only heroin should be coded as we assume that heroin is the opiate that is being referred to.
-Manual checking of the SAS output minimises this potential source of error.
+Our automatic coding tries to limit over-coding by removing generic drug names if a specific substance from the same family of drugs has been mentioned.
+Manual checks are in place to further minimise these errors.

 To add, the underlying cause of death is assigned manually, which is another potential source of error.
 Nevertheless, this risk is minimised as the coding is carried out by highly-trained, experienced staff who apply standardised International Classification of Diseases (ICD) coding rules.
 We carry out extensive quality checks on the underlying cause of death before the drugs extract is taken and further checks are conducted as part of the manual drugs coding process.